Isocyanate: With nucleophiles

+When the substituents on the terminal carbon differ, the ketenimines are intrinsically chiral owing to the non-linearity of the C=N-R group.

 Cyclization

 Isocyanates also can react with themselves.
 Aliphatic diisocyanates can trimerise to from substituted isocyanuric acid groups.
 This can be seen in the formation of polyisocyanurate resins (PIR) which are commonly used as rigid thermal insulation.
 Isocyanates participate in Diels–Alder reactions, functioning as dienophiles.

 Rearrangement reactions

 Isocyanates are common intermediates in the synthesis of primary amines via hydrolysis: